 First you will need to install TensorFlow.
-Supported versions start at Tensorflow 2.4, and they can be installed in a conda environment using pip, as recommended on the TensorFlow website.
+Tarantella supports TensorFlow versions 2.0 to 2.7 (some features are only available in versions above 2.2).
+Either version can be installed in a conda environment using pip, as recommended on the TensorFlow website.